 Evidence to prove possibility of paternity could be testimonies of witnesses to the sexual or romantic relationship between the mother and the alleged father, videos, pictures, letters, etc.

-The Court’s ruling is meant to protect the alleged father from mere harassment suits.
+The Court’s ruling protects the alleged father from mere harassment suits.

 “For too long, illegitimate children have been marginalized by fathers who choose to deny their existence.
 The growing sophistication of DNA testing technology finally provides a much needed equalizer for such ostracized and abandoned progeny.
 We have long believed in the merits of DNA testing and have repeatedly expressed as much in the past.
 This case comes at a perfect time when DNA testing has finally evolved into a dependable and authoritative form of evidence gathering.
 We therefore take this opportunity to forcefully reiterate our stand that DNA testing is a valid means of determining paternity.”
 Agustin v.
 Court of AppealsThe facts of the case